What is 0.92184 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 92184 and 100000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 92184 are: 1 2 3 4 6 8 12 23 24 46 69 92 138 167 184 276 334 501 552 668 1002 1336 2004 3841 4008 7682 11523 15364 23046 30728 46092 92184